 The usual outcome is gradual resolution and return of best-corrected visual acuity, even in more severe cases.
 Complete resolution may take weeks to months.
 As noted, permanent corneal topographic changes due to melting of the cap and the stromal bed are possible and can result in corneal scarring and irregular astigmatism.

 Balanced salt solution is used for irrigation under the flap and is placed on a syringe, with the filter interposed between the syringe and the irrigation cannula.
 Disposable cannulas only are used for irrigation, since endotoxin and biofilm can build up on the inside of reusable cannulas.
-Finally, using a microkeratome whose head is disposable may also decrease the incidence of this complication, since no cleaning solutions are used and therefore no chemical residue can be left in the stromal bed during flap cutting.
+Finally, using a microkeratome whose head is disposable also may decrease the incidence of this complication, since no cleaning solutions are used and therefore no chemical residue can be left in the stromal bed during flap cutting.

 Infectious keratitis